Close Menu

 Young Carl learned from his father how to make 200-lb. wheels of Swiss cheese as he did in the “old country,” and became an independent cheesemaker at 15.
 Note: There is no such thing as “Swiss cheese” in Switzerland; they make various “Alpine” cheeses such as Emmentaler and Gruyère.
 Emmentaler is what most Americans know as “Swiss.”
 Its distinctive holes are formed during the aging period, as it gives off gases that form air pockets within the cheese.
 These holes, called “eyes,” grow larger during the aging process.

 Over the years, the cheesemakers experimented with part-skim and whole milk, and formed the cheeses into smaller wheels that would require less ripening time and could be sold earlier.
 Because of the shorter ripening time, the cheese formed smaller “eyes,” giving it a lacy appearance.
-When made with part-skim milk as with the original Emmentaler, this younger cheese is usually called “Lacy Swiss.”
+When made with part-skim milk, as with the original Emmentaler, this younger cheese is usually called “Lacy Swiss.”
 When made with whole milk, it takes on a richer, buttery character.

 More than 50 years after Carl Marty’s death in 1960, Baby Swiss continues to be made by a number of Master Cheesemakers in Green County, Wisconsin, as well as in other areas—mostly in the Amish-settled areas of Pennsylvania and Ohio.
 In fact, the name “Baby Swiss” appears to have been coined by a Swiss cheesemaker in Ohio named Alfred Guggisberg, who began making a younger whole-milk version of Swiss cheese in the 1960s.
 The marketing term caught on, and today the name “Baby Swiss” is applied to most cheeses in this style.

-It’s important to note that Baby Swiss, like all cheeses, is not a “cookie-cutter” product; it’s a purely American creation that’s not strictly defined by Old World standards.
+It’s important to note that Baby Swiss, like many cheeses, is not a “cookie-cutter” product; it’s a purely American creation that’s not strictly defined by Old World standards.
 Each cheesemaker has his or her own recipe, and one artisan’s Baby Swiss can and will differ from another’s, including the type of milk (whole or skim).

 Baby Swiss Recipes: Is It Just for Swiss Food?

+Baby Swiss is better suited to sandwiches (especially grilled panini) or melted over vegetables, and enhancing eggs in quiches, omelets, and frittatas.
 As you can imagine, Baby Swiss has a special affinity for ham, and ham and Swiss are bosom buddies in a variety of sandwiches and egg dishes.
-A breakfast egg bake is perfect for showcasing ham and Swiss…and speaking of breakfast, you simply must try the Swiss version of hash browns, rösti.
-(The Swiss eat it as a side dish for many meals; it’s not just for breakfast.)
-We’ve got plenty more Baby Swiss recipes.
+A breakfast egg bake is perfect for showcasing ham and Swiss.

 Finding Playmates for Baby Swiss